 Cookies on the Healthspan site

-The canine immune system is as complex (and important) as ours, working in a number of different ways to defend against – or destroy – bacteria, viruses, fungi, parasites, toxins and free radicals.
-Just like us, cats and dogs are at risk from colds and other illnesses when their immune systems are not in optimal condition.
+The canine immune system is as complex and important as ours, working in a number of different ways to defend against bacteria, viruses, fungi, parasites, toxins and free radicals.

-When your pet's immune system is not functioning at full capacity, the body is less efficient at defending itself, so it’s a good idea to do everything we can to support it.
-The good news is that simple things can make a huge difference, including regular exercise, reducing stress (to which our dogs are highly susceptible) and taking good care with their diet.
+When their immune system is not in optimal condition, they're much more at risk of illness - but the good news is that simple things can make a huge difference, including regular exercise, reducing stress (to which our dogs are highly susceptible) and taking good care with their diet.

-Some of the most well-known immune nutrients include vitamins A, B6, C and E, as well as zinc and selenium, and can be topped up using a multivitamin or by consciously incorporating more antioxidant-rich food sources, particularly fruit and vegetables (obviously keeping an eye on portion size and avoiding the toxic ones, primarily grapes, raisins, avocados, onion, garlic, wild mushrooms, rhubarb and unripe tomatoes, all of which are toxic to dogs.
+Some of the most well-known immune nutrients include vitamins A, B6, C and E, as well as zinc and selenium.
+These can be topped up using a multivitamin or by consciously incorporating more antioxidant-rich food sources, particularly fruit and vegetables, into their diet.
+Take care to avoid foods like grapes, raisins, avocados, onion, garlic, wild mushrooms, rhubarb and unripe tomatoes, all of which are toxic to dogs.

 In addition, make sure your dog always has fresh water, which helps to flush out toxins and harmful substances from your dog's body.
 Although their need varies with age, breed and activity level, as well as with climate, in general dogs require 12 ounces of water per 10 pounds of body weight per day.

-The gastrointestinal system makes up around 70% of the canine immune system, so it's vital that we help to keep the gut healthy with plenty of 'friendly' bacteria (that can outcompete 'bad' bacteria and maintain balance in the gut.)
+The gastrointestinal system makes up around 70% of the canine immune system, so it's vital that we help to keep their gut healthy with plenty of 'friendly' bacteria (that can outcompete 'bad' bacteria and maintain balance in the gut).
 Stress, antibiotics, increasing age and stomach upsets can all deplete the body's friendly bacteria, so almost all pets will benefit from the support of a probiotic.

 Our dogs are hugely susceptible to stress, whether it's a change of routine, loud noises, new people or an unpleasant interaction with another animal.
-Just as stress negatively impacts our immune system, it does the same for our dog; it's important to keep life as calm as possible for our four-legged friends.
+Just as stress negatively impacts our immune system, it does the same for our dog.

 Healthspan pet supplements are not intended to replace a well-balanced diet for your pet.